Explore fashion as a complex cultural phenomenon

 COM 295 Media Consumption, Fashion, and Identity

 This course examines how people, particularly young people, consume media technologies and their contents in contemporary media-saturated life.
 Employing essential readings on media consumption, fashion, and identity as the theoretical backbone, students will engage in active site-based research project throughout the course.
 By offering an opportunity to undertake a field study in Milan, the course seeks to develop in-depth theoretical knowledge of the intersections of media consumption, fashion, and identity, as well as to cultivate critical reflection of students’ own consumption of media technologies.
-(Additional fee: 250 chf for transportation and related activities in Milan)
+This course carries an additional fee for transportation and related activities in Milan.

 COM 330 The Digital Innovation and Media Strategies for a New Consumer Culture